Take off with a “bullet” sales pitch

 “So.
 Tell me about your business?”

 It’s the question we dread.
-The reason we find it so difficult to talk and engage others about a new business idea is because we know too much about it.
+The reason we find it so difficult to talk and engage others when we pitch a new business idea is because we know too much about it.
 We have one hundred and one reasons why our business or product is amazing.
 We’re overflowing with passion and knowledge, and that makes it hard to choose what to say.

 The reality is that the person asking simply wants you to headline it.
 That’s why you need a bullet pitch.